Towards Few-Call Model Stealing via Active Self-Paced Knowledge Distillation and Diffusion-Based Image Generation: Method

-\textbf{Data generation.} The first challenge to overcome in order to address black-box model stealing is to procure training data.
+The first challenge to overcome in order to address black-box model stealing is to procure training data.
 One solution is to leverage generative models to create synthetic data.
-While previous works \cite{barbalau-NeurIPS-2020,sanyal-cvpr-2022} used GANs~\cite{Goodfellow-NIPS-2014} to generate proxy data samples, we resort to the use of diffusion models.
+While previous works \citep{barbalau-NeurIPS-2020,sanyal-cvpr-2022} used GANs~\citep{Goodfellow-NIPS-2014} to generate proxy data samples, we resort to the use of diffusion models.
 Since we need to generate instances of specific object classes, we opt for text-conditional diffusion models.
-To thoroughly validate our method, we employ two different diffusion models: Stable Diffusion \cite{Rombach-CVPR-2022} and GLIDE \cite{Nichol-ICML-2021b}.
-Stable Diffusion is based on a latent diffusion model, where the diffusion process is carried out in the latent space of a U-Net auto-encoder.
+To thoroughly validate our method, we employ three different diffusion models: Stable Diffusion \citep{Rombach-CVPR-2022}, GLIDE \citep{Nichol-ICML-2021b} and SDXL \citep{podell-sdxl-2023}.
+Stable Diffusion and SDXL are based on a latent diffusion model, where the diffusion process is carried out in the latent space of a U-Net auto-encoder.
 The U-Net integrates a cross-attention mechanism to condition the image synthesis on text.
-GLIDE is a diffusion model that can alternate between two guidance methods, a classifier-free method and CLIP-based method \cite{radford-icml-2021}.
+GLIDE is a diffusion model that can alternate between two guidance methods, a classifier-free method and CLIP-based method \citep{radford-icml-2021}.
 In our approach, we select the former option.
 We use the publicly released GLIDE model, which was trained on a heavily filtered data set.

 As far as the prompts are concerned, for each class, we consider two alternative prompt templates, namely ``An image of a \emph{\{class\}}'' and ``A photo of a \emph{\{class\}}'' (step 1 of Algorithm \ref{alg:method}).
 To generate a concrete prompt (step 7 of Algorithm \ref{alg:method}), the placeholder \emph{\{class\}} is replaced with an actual class name, \eg \emph{dog}, \emph{car}, etc. According to step 6, about half of the images of each class are generated using the first prompt, while the other half using the second prompt.
 This prompt variation is supposed to induce a higher variability in the generative process, thus obtaining more diverse images.
+However, we note that the primary factor that induces a high variability of the generated samples is the noise image that represents the starting point of the reverse diffusion process, which is randomly generated each time a new image is sampled.